LoopKit/loopdocs/docs/browser/bb-errors.md

 ## Help with Errors

-!!! important "Browser Build Temporarily Unavailable for New Builders"
-    *Apple* made a modification in May 2025 that impacted Browser Build for builders who needed to renew their certificates or generate Identifiers.

-    A partial update was instituted on 13 June 2025 for Loop (with other apps like LoopCaregiver, LoopFollow and Trio updated about that time).
-This restored the ability for current builders to build again.

-    * If you previously built and had a valid certificate, you probably did not notice the issue
-    * If you previously built, but needed to renew your certificate, you were not able to build for a few weeks but that is now resolved
-    * If this is your first time building a particular app, then the ability to create **Identifiers** for that app is still impacted
-        * A solution is being tested but is not currently available in the released code

-    > Building with a Mac in not affected.

-    > If your Identifiers are configured, Browser Build works normally now.

 !!! important "Get Help, Not Frustrated"
     For first-time builders, there are a lot of one-time steps that all have to be correct and many screens look similar.